- Alumni & Donors

 Home > Jan Rovny

-I am an assistant professor at Sciences Po, Center for European Studies (CEE) and the Interdisciplinary Research Center for the Evaluation of Public Policies (LIEPP).
+Jan Rovny is an Associate Professor at Sciences Po, Center for European Studies and Compared Politics (CEE) and the Interdisciplinary Research Center for the Evaluation of Public Policies (LIEPP).
 After studies in Canada and Belgium, I received my PhD in Political Science from the University of North Carolina at Chapel Hill, United States.
 In the past I taught in the United States, the Czech Republic, Germany and Sweden.

-Besides these substantive interests, I teach applied quantitative methods in social sciences.
-I am also one of the principal investigators of the Chapel Hill Expert Survey on party positioning -- the most comprehensive survey assessing ideological placements of political parties in Europe.
+Besides these substantive interests, he teaches applied quantitative methods in social sciences.
+He is also one of the principal investigators of the Chapel Hill Expert Survey on party positioning -- the most comprehensive survey assessing ideological placements of political parties in Europe.

 Political competition in Europe, Ideological conflict lines in Europe